pranavihasinidevi/The-Foundry-Analysis/README.md

 # The-Foundry-Analysis
-Business model, strategy, and startup ecosystem analysis of The Foundry by Nikhil Kamath.
+Business model, strategy, and startup ecosystem analysis of The Foundry by Nikhil Kamath and Kishore Biyani.